davideformenti/portfolionoise/about.md

 ---
 layout: about
-title: "Happy Jekylling!"
+title: "Who?
+Why?"
 ---

-Graduated in 2017 in Communication and Graphic Design.
+Graduated in 2017 in Communication and Graphic Design.<br>

-Enjoyng exploring new visual paths hidden beneath the code and the motion science.
+Enjoyng exploring new visual paths hidden beneath the code and the motion science.<br>

-Unpleasant Musician.
+Unpleasant Musician. <br>

-SAPR and Drone Pilot with ENAC licence.
+SAPR and Drone Pilot with ENAC licence.<br>

-Half Spanish, half Italian.
+Half Spanish, half Italian.<br>

-davideformentiarranz@gmail.com

-@davidformentiarranz
+davideformentiarranz@gmail.com<br>

+@davidformentiarranz<br><br>

+This Portfolio was developed with Jekyll and Github Pages